AMontgomerie/AMontgomerie.github.io/_posts/2020-08-18_genre_classification.md

 layout: default
 title: "Classifying Heavy Metal Subgenres with Mel-spectrograms"
 date: 2020-07-30
-excerpt: Distinguishing between broad music genres like rock, classical, or hip-hop is usually not very challenging for human listeners.
-However being able to tell apart the subgenres of these broad categories is not always so simple.
-Someone who is not already a big fan of house music probably won't be able to distinguish deep house from tech house for example.
-The subtle differences between subgenres only become apparent when you become a more experienced listener.
-Training a neural network to classify music genres is not a new idea, but I thought it would be interesting to see if one could be trained to classify subgenres on a more precise level.
+excerpt: Training a neural network to classify music genres is not a new idea, but I thought it would be interesting to see if one could be trained to classify subgenres on a more precise level.

 ---

 <h1>{{ page.title }}</h1>